sCrypt-Inc/scryptTS-docs/docs/how-to-deploy-and-call-a-contract/how-to-deploy-and-call-a-contract.md

   readonly lockTime?: number;
   /** The `sequence` of the input spending previous contract UTXO in the method calling tx */ readonly sequence?: number;
-  /** The previous contract UTXO to spend in the method calling tx */ readonly fromUTXO?: UTXO;
   /** The P2PKH change output address */
   readonly changeAddress?: AddressOption;
   /** verify the input script before send transaction */